SCIM Provisioning - Microsoft Entra ID

 Creating the groups to manage assignments

-Now that you have the App roles, you can create the corresponding groups in your Tability Enterprise Application.
+Create the corresponding groups in your Tability Enterprise Application.

 Go to Groups in your Microsoft Azure portal.